 Research has demonstrated that new mothers are more likely to have a negative body image, and Tavakoli et al. (2021) found that postpartum body dissatisfaction was related to variables such as body mass index, information received regarding body shape, and spouses’ perception of a woman’s body six months postpartum.
 Yet, the most effective predictor of postpartum body dissatisfaction was BMI (Tavakoli et al., 2021).
 Research has indicated that a negative body image can discourage mothers from breastfeeding, especially women who are classed as overweight (Swanson et al., 2017).

-The majority of the research investigating the relationship between body image and breastfeeding is quantitative, with the focus being on establishing cause and effect, providing a gateway into understanding how to encourage women to breastfeed for the benefit of themselves and the baby. all Gillen et al. (2021) also carried out quantitative work and found that women who were currently breastfeeding indicated more positive body images and less likelihood of engaging in maladaptive weight control behaviours than women who were no longer breastfeeding or had never breastfed their baby.
+The majority of the research investigating the relationship between body image and breastfeeding is quantitative, with the focus being on establishing cause and effect, providing a gateway into understanding how to encourage women to breastfeed for the benefit of themselves and the baby.
+One study was carried out by Swanson et al. (2017), who assessed body image and psychological distress within 72 hrs of birth and by postal questionnaire at six to eight weeks postpartum, in ‘obese’ and ‘healthy weight’ women initiating exclusive (breastmilk only) breastfeeding or mixed feeding with CMF (cows milk formula) in hospital.
+They found that the ‘obese’ women were less likely to exclusively breastfeed in hospital, and less likely to be maintaining breastfeeding at six to eight weeks.
+The found that better body image was related to maintaining breastfeeding and to lower post-natal psychological distress.
+They also found that all the women in their study had low body image satisfaction around childbirth, which reduced further at six to eight weeks postpartum.
+Gillen et al. (2021) also carried out quantitative work and found that women who were currently breastfeeding indicated more positive body images and less likelihood of engaging in maladaptive weight control behaviours than women who were no longer breastfeeding or had never breastfed their baby.
 Women’s positive attitudes toward breastfeeding were associated with awareness and appreciation of body functionality and fewer maladaptive weight control behaviours.

-There is limited qualitative research, leading to a lack of understanding when it comes to how women feel postpartum, and the body image-related thoughts and feelings that may factor into their decision to breastfeed or not.
 There has also been some previous qualitative work, for example Acheampong and Abukari (2021) found that after interviewing 25 breastfeeding nurses and midwives in Ghana with infants younger than two, many had body image worries influenced by concerns surrounding generalised weight gain, which was attributed to eating extra food to maintain a healthy milk supply.
 Another qualitative study was carried out by Fern et al. (2014) who conducted email interviews with forty women who were allocated to three groups; currently breastfeeding, former breastfeeding, or bottle-feeding.
 They found that women who were breastfeeding were less negative about their body pre-pregnancy than the groups of women who had ended breastfeeding or were bottle feeding.
 An overarching theme that captured the views of the breastfeeding mothers was attitude transition which highlighted how women breastfeeding were more appreciative of their bodies following pregnancy and viewed their bodies more functionally which allowed them to appreciate the process their bodies had been through.